-The budget for fiscal year 2023 reflects an increase of \$280,824 or 8.7%.
-Wages and salaries increase \$261,847 or 11.0%.
-The new Director of Library Services started in January 2022, where the position was unfunded for the first half of fiscal year 2022 and fully funded in fiscal year 2023.
-One Librarian II position remains authorized but unfunded in fiscal year 2023.
+The budget for fiscal year 2023 reflects an increase of \$372,915 or 11.6%.
+Wages and salaries increase \$347,625.
+The new Director of Library Services started in January 2022, where the position was unfunded for the first half of fiscal year 2022.
+The Librarian II position was unfunded in fiscal year 2022 and reinstated for fiscal year 2023.
 In addition, contract settlements and estimated merit increases for eligible employees, along with minimum wage increases for temporary and part time employees, are included.
 Operating expenses are consistent with the prior year, although funds have been reallocated to meet the changing priorities for materials purchases.
 Social security is adjusted in accordance with wage changes and participation in the social security alternative program.